sindresorhus/caprine/readme.md

 When closing the window, the app will continue running in the background, in the dock on macOS and the tray on Linux/Windows.
 Right-click the dock/tray icon and choose `Quit` to completely quit the app.
 On macOS, click the dock icon to show the window.
 On Linux, right-click the tray icon and choose `Toggle` to toggle the window.
 On Windows, click the tray icon to toggle the window.

 If you like to have Caprine minimized on startup, open it from the command-line with the `--minimize` flag.

-### Prevent link tracking

-Links that you click on will not be tracked by Facebook.

 ### Keyboard shortcuts